EnduringBeta/bomblaster/readme.md

 # Bomblaster - Chrome Extension

-Don't like 'bombastic' used for describing explosive games?
-Replace with 'bomblastic' on Polygon and Kotaku!
+Don't like 'bombastic' used to describe explosive games?
+Replace with 'bomblastic' on Polygon & Kotaku!
+Inspired by Triple Click.

 Inspired by [episode 88 of the podcast Triple Click](https://maximumfun.org/episodes/triple-click/will-ready-player-one-ever-be-real/) where, about 37 minutes in, Jason Schreier complains about video game journalists' tendency to use "bombastic" to describe explosion-filled games, which is distant from its prior meaning about language and diction.